Bob Baker (scriptwriter): Career

-Together, they were nicknamed "The Bristol Boys" by the Doctor Who production teams with whom they worked.
+Baker and Martin were nicknamed the Bristol Boys by the Doctor Who production teams.

-Baker and Martin devised for Doctor Who the robotic dog K-9 (created for The Invisible Enemy), the renegade Time Lord Omega (created for The Three Doctors, Doctor Whos 10th anniversary story) and the Axons.
+Baker and Martin devised for Doctor Who the robotic dog K9 (created for The Invisible Enemy), the renegade Time Lord Omega (created for The Three Doctors, Doctor Whos 10th anniversary story) and the Axons.
 K-9 was originally intended to appear in one story only, but the BBC decided to make it a recurring character.
 Several of Baker's stories had elements of hard science not often found in Doctor Who, despite having been criticised for scientific inaccuracy.
 Prior to his death in 2021, Baker was the last surviving Doctor Who scriptwriter from the Third Doctor era.

 Together with Martin, they also created fantasy television serials for children including Sky (1975).

 Baker's other contributions to British television include Vision On animation with Laurie Booth, scripts for episodes of Shoestring and Bergerac.
 A new series featuring K9, K-9 created in Australia, aired in the UK and worldwide in 2009 and 2010.

 Baker revealed on the DVD commentary for Nightmare of Eden that he contacted Russell T Davies about the possibility of writing for the 2005 revival of Doctor Who but was told in no uncertain terms that writers from the original series were not wanted, though K9 did appear in Doctor Who and The Sarah Jane Adventures under Russell T Davies.

 In 2013, Baker wrote his autobiography entitled K9 Stole My Trousers with help from Laurie Booth.
 Later in 2015, he co-wrote with Paul M. Tams The Essential Book of K9 which was crowd-funded on Indiegogo.